allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ![](images/profit_curve.png)

+The horizontal axis (x-axis) ranks the total number of loans from the least likely to default to the most likely.
+It represents the percentage of overall loan applications.
+The vertical axis (y-axis) represents the profits from loans ($).
+It is clear that there is a decreasing to loan approval going on across all three models.
+Gradient Boosting Classifier is still the best performing model.
+If the bank can loan to as many entities as possible, the optimal profit is found at roughtly 42% of overall approval rate.
+If there is constraints, the optimal might be found on the lower end of the profit curve.

 ### 4.5.
 Final Model <a name="final"></a>

-A final Gradient Boosting model with the optimal hyper-parameters and five explanatory variables are fit on the entire training dataset.
-The fitted model is then used to predict the loan defaults on the holdout data set aside from the beginning (20% of overall data).
-The performance metrics are listed below.
+In the end, I settled on the final model - Gradient Boosting Classifier, with the optimal hyper-parameters and five explanatory variables identified in __Section 4.2__.
+The final model is fitted on the entire training dataset and then used to predict the loan defaults on the holdout data set aside from the beginning (20% of overall data, ~177,000 records).
+The performance metrics on the hold-out set are listed below.

 | Gradient Boosting Model|      Metrics |
 |---------------------|-------------:|